semgrep/semgrep/README.md

 **Learn More**

-* See the [pattern features docs](docs/pattern-features.md) for more info and examples on the flexibility and power of `semgrep` patterns.
+* See the [pattern features docs](docs/pattern-features.md) for more info and examples on the flexibility and power of Semgrep patterns.
 * See the [YAML configuration file docs](docs/configuration-files.md) for details on all of the keys that can be used and how they work.